-Liverpool Homelessness Services is made up of three very distinctive Lifehouses.
-Darbyshire House provides accommodation for men only and Ann Fowler House is a specialist female-only Lifehouse.
+Liverpool Homelessness Services is made up very distinctive Lifehouses.
+Darbyshire House provides accommodation for men only, and Ann Fowler House, a Lifehouse for men and woman.
 Both of these services have had their local authority funding extended to October 2015, due to the successful outcomes they have achieved.

 A resident's view